-In the first area, pupils wander through the pathways of the brain dotted with giant neurons to discover how our five senses work.
-This fun trail reveals that we can exercise and improve our grey matter at any age!
+At the end of the corridor on the second floor, pupils discover how our five senses work.
 Some hands-on and tasty experiments show that sometimes our senses may mislead us or be misled and that our education and our geographical, family and social environment have a major influence on our food choices and preferences.